CDC: COVID-19 for Children with Disabilities

 - Make appointments for extended periods of time to ensure that children are comfortable before, during, and after vaccinations.

-- Allow individuals to be vaccinated in their parent’s or caregivers’ vehicle, if possible.
+- Allow individuals to be vaccinated in their parent’s or caregivers’ vehicles, if possible.

 - Try stationing someone at the immunization site’s entrance to assist people who require assistance with a wheelchair, walker, or other aid, as well as those who require other accommodations.